Careers360 Logo

 NCERT Solutions for Class 10 Science Chapter 8 Heredity

 What are Mendel's laws of inheritance?
 How are characteristics inherited by a child?
 How is sex determined?
-All these answers are given in the NCERT Solutions Class 10 Science Chapter 8 Heredity.
-It includes important topics such as Monohybrid vs Dihybrid cross, Chromosome number in humans, Blood group inheritance, etc. These NCERT Solutions explain the equal genetic contribution of male and female parents.
+All these frequently asked questions are answered in the NCERT Solutions Class 10 Science Chapter 8 Heredity.
+It includes important topics such as Monohybrid vs Dihybrid cross, Chromosome number in humans, Blood group inheritance, etc. These NCERT Solutions explain the complex topic of the equal genetic contribution of male and female parents in a simplified way based on the latest CBSE syllabus (2026-27).

 This Story also Contains